Prajitha2001/PatientConnect_AI/README.md

 - Use the `.env` file for sensitive configurations like API keys or other credentials.
 - Test the API endpoints using tools like Postman before integrating with the frontend.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests for improvements, new features, or bug fixes.

 ## License